BoltzExchange/boltz-client/docs/grpc.md

 ### Methods
 #### GetSwapRecommendations

-Returns a list of swaps which are currently recommended by the autoswapper.
-Also works when the autoswapper is not running.
+Returns a list of swaps which are currently recommended by autoswap.
+Also works when autoswap is not running.

 | Request | Response |
 | ------- | -------- |